-BAGHDAD (AP) - One of Iraq's three telecommunications providers is looking to raise $1.3 billion through what is likely to be the country's biggest stock offering yet.
+BAGHDAD (AP) – Asiacell, one of Iraq’s three mobile service providers, said Tuesday it is looking to raise $1.3 billion through what would be the country’s biggest stock offering yet.

-Asiacell said on Tuesday it plans to offer 67.5 billion shares for at least 22 Iraqi dinars, or just under 2 cents, apiece when it launches the initial public offering beginning next month.
+The company plans to offer 67.5 billion shares for at least 22 Iraqi dinars, or just under 2 cents, apiece when it launches the initial public offering on Jan.
+3. Investors will have until Feb.
+2 to submit orders for the shares.

-The shares being offered represent a quarter of Asiacell's total share capital.
-The Gulf state of Qatar's Qatar Telecom owns 53.9 percent of the company.
+The shares being offered represent a quarter of Asiacell’s total share capital.
+The Gulf state of Qatar’s government-backed Qatar Telecom owns 53.9 percent of Asiacell, which is based in the northern Iraqi Kurdish city of Sulaimaniyah.

 Asiacell competes against Zain Iraq, part of Kuwait’s Zain, and Korek, an affiliate of France Telecom.